- 16 Feb 2022

 Benefits and asbestos compensation for asbestos-related illnesses

 Industrial Injuries Disablement Benefit (IIDB)

-If you’ve been diagnosed with an asbestos-related illness you may be able to claim Industrial Injuries Disablement Benefit (IIDB).
+If you’ve been diagnosed with an asbestos-related illness, you may be entitled to asbestos compensation and you may also be able to claim Industrial Injuries Disablement Benefit (IIDB).
 This benefit can be claimed if your condition causes you disability in some way.

 IIDB can be paid, even if your asbestos-related illness is non-life threatening.
 Conditions that are eligible include:

 IIDB is paid as a periodic pension (normally weekly or monthly).
 The amount you receive will depend on the severity of your condition.
 Mesothelioma is automatically assessed at the maximum amount, currently £182.90 per week (2021 rates, as from 1 April 2021).

 You can claim IIDB even if you are claiming compensation through the courts, and it doesn’t matter whether you’re still working or retired.

 IIDB is normally backdated by 13 weeks from the date that you make the successful claim.

 You may also be able to claim IIDB if you are the dependent of a loved one who has died from an asbestos related disease.
 A dependant’s claim must be made within twelve months of the death of the sufferer.

 IIDB may affect your entitlement to other state benefits, including Income Support, Jobseeker’s Allowance, Pension Credit and Housing Benefit.